shivanshdave/2020-432/classes/class15/README.md

 5. [Homework 5](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw05) is now optional, and due 2020-05-04 if you want to do it.
 I hope you will enjoy it.
 6. [Homework 6](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw06) is also optional, and also due 2020-05-04 if you want to do it.
 I hope you will enjoy it.
 7. I have also revised the plan for determining course grades, and [discuss the new approach here](http://bit.ly/432-2020-grading-plan).

+## What Hasn't Happened Yet?

+Grading on Project 1 has taken a back seat.
+I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
+I have also reviewed a couple of the project posters.
+I will complete all of the remaining portfolio reviews first, then move to the posters.
+It's going to take quite a while.
+Right now, I'm aiming to be done by 2020-03-31.

 ## Announcements